Bangkok Mass Transit Authority: Financials

-Bus routes

 Fare collection

 The BMTA allows riders to board a bus and pay with cash or coupons.
 In 2017, the government planned to implement a common ticketing system across all mass transit modes, allowing passengers to pay with a single smart card known as the Mangmoom Card.

 In December 2017, the BMTA abandoned a plan to install automated cash collection boxes as impractical, after having installed 800 of the devices.
 It halted the planned installation of the remaining 1,800 machines.
 The move prompted a Bangkok Post editorial to note that, "The fiasco reminds Bangkok commuters of just how poorly served they are and how inefficient and incompetent the agency [BMTA] is.
 Similar to its ageing bus fleet, the BMTA itself has reached a stage where its management desperately needs a revamp."

 The cash box plan was part of the agency's 1.6 billion baht automated bus fare collection project that also covers the installation of e-ticket reading machines on all 2,600 buses serving Bangkok routes.
 Since October 2017, 800 buses has installed the cash boxes, which required passengers to feed in coins one-by-one.
 The "improvement" proved far too slow to be practicable.

 The change would have resulted in the "replacement" of 2,600 bus conductors, according to the chairman of the Bangkok Mass Transit Authority.
 The chairman originally stated that he expected workers would take up early retirement packages once all the buses were equipped with cashless card readers.